ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Internet Protocol.
 They can be using a loopback device or other IP-based communication between separate environments, but they do not have to.
 Alternative channels to convey conceptual messages include function calls, sockets, GPIO interfaces, local busses, or hypervisor calls.
-This conveyance is sometime referred to as "local conveyance".
 This type of conveyance is typically found in Composite Devices.
 Most importantly, these conveyance methods are out-of-scope of RATS, but they are presumed to exist in order to convey conceptual messages appropriately between roles.